 Not all stores are created equal.
-To ensure portability of your application you can query the capabilities of the store and make your code adaptive to different store capabilities.
+To ensure portability of your application you can query the metadata capabilities of the store and make your code adaptive to different store capabilities.

 If-Match header for deletes.
 The write operation can succeed only when the provided ETag matches with the ETag in the state store.

 Dapr chooses OCC because in many applications, data update conflicts are rare because clients are naturally partitioned by business contexts to operate on different data.
 However, if your application chooses to use ETags, a request may get rejected because of mismatched ETags.
-It’s recommended that you use a retry policy to compensate for such conflicts when using ETags.
+It’s recommended that you use a retry policy in your code to compensate for such conflicts when using ETags.

 If your application omits ETags in writing requests, Dapr skips ETag checks while handling the requests.
 This essentially enables the last-write-wins pattern, compared to the first-write-wins pattern with ETags.